 Again, these parts contribute to the scooter’s ability to rotate and even do full 360-degree tricks.
 That means a stronger material like steel or aluminum is required.
 And what do you get with stronger materials?
 Higher costs.

 Your scooter deck will most likely be made of aluminum or a heat-treated alloy, which then again contributes to a higher price.

 Bars & Wheels

-If you want an industry-standard professional scooter built to last, your bars are going to be made of aluminum or steel tubing.
+If you want an industry-standard professional scooter such as the Turboant X7 Pro electric scooter built to last, your bars are going to be made of aluminum or steel tubing.

 Others might use carbon fiber or titanium, which are far more expensive than regular plastic.
 The same goes for your scooter wheel.
 With all the tricks and stunts you’ll do, plastic is flimsy and breaks easily.